HackBulgaria/NodeJS-1/week1/1-hackernews-scraper/README.md

 * `POST /subscribe` - as explained above, this creates a new subscriber
 * `POST /unsubscribe` - takes a JSON payload with a single `"subscriberId"` and unsubscribes it if possible
 * `GET /listSubscribers` - returns a list of all subscribers with their emails, ids and keywords.
 This is great for testing purposes
+* There should be an endpoint for email confirmation!

 ## Notifier